PiranhaCodes/webpty-pty/pkg/protocol/protocol.md

 ## Overview

 The WebPTY backend service communicates over a UNIX domain socket using JSON messages.
-The socket is located at `/run/webpty/pty.sock`.
+The socket is located at `~/.webpty/pty.sock` (expanded to the user's home directory).

 ## Message Format